 Happy New Year and wow what a year do we have in store for you here at Pull The Cork!

-We have a vast selection of sustainably produced, natural, biodynamic, vegan-friendly and organic wines that we can’t wait to share with you.
+We have a vast selection of sustainably produced, natural, vegan-friendly, organic wines and biodynamic wines that we can’t wait to share with you.

-As we reported in our New Year’s newsletter (sign up here if you haven’t already), the majority of wine consumers are now reportedly millennials.
+As we reported in our New Year’s newsletter (sign up for our newsletter if you haven’t already), the majority of wine consumers are now reportedly millennials.
 And as a result, this awe-inspiring generation are shaping the future of the wine industry.
 So much so, we have officially decided that 2020 will be the year of the millennial.

 But what else does the wine trade and Pull The Cork have in store regarding the hottest trends of 2020?

 Well, you already know what floats our boat here at Pull The Cork (just check out the latest additions to our collection: Staffelter Hof Kiss Kiss Maddie’s Lips 2018, Herdade Do Mouchao, Dom Rafael White 2018 and Quinta Do Portal Portal LBV Port 2013, to whet your appetite).

 So instead, let’s turn our attention to the wider world of wine and what wine trends you should be watching out for in 2020.

 For those that love rosé and love Prosecco, you only need to wait a little longer until the ultimate fusion is released.
 Prosecco (until now) can only be called Prosecco if it’s made from the juice of the Glera grape, and it can only be white.